Student Information

 Please remember that employers have requested students with training in certain countries because of their needs for specific legal skills based on existing business relationships.
 If you believe your home country or background is "related" to the country requested but not specifically listed, or you have another strong reason to believe your credentials qualify you for a particular position, you may submit a request with your cover letter and resume to your school coordinator in order to have it submitted to the employer for review.
 Detailed instructions for this process are in the Student Instructions.

-Employers will specify which materials they require, such as transcripts, writing samples, and a list of references, in the additional requests section of their schedule on ISIP Symplicity.
+Employers will specify which materials they require, such as writing samples or a list of references, in the additional requests section of their schedule on ISIP Symplicity.
+Students will provide these to the employer directly during the interview, or via email by employer request after the application deadline.
 Please check each firm's hiring criteria and speak with your school's coordinator for guidance.
 Firms will reach out to students directly on obtaining additional documents.

 Please contact your school's coordinator if you have any questions.